-U.S. policymakers have taken special interest in supporting the extension of the rights of women, and ethnic and religious minorities in Pakistan as well as in neighboring countries such as Sri Lanka, Bangladesh, and India.
-Federal agencies, such as the U.S. Commission on International Religious Freedom (USCIRF), have been increasingly concerned about religious intolerance in India, alongside that in Pakistan and other neighboring countries.
-It would also be useful to see the U.S. State Department's Bureau of Central and South Asian Affairs, take a more comprehensive view of these regional problems of erosion of political and human rights, the rise of religious extremism, and the growth of authoritarian tendencies.
-Seeing the State Department and other relevant federal agencies adopting a regional approach to discussing human rights and democracy challenges in South Asia would help avert such discussions from being viewed as a convenient cudgel to admonish Pakistan.
+There are, however, other important issues religious minorities in Pakistan as well that merit attention.
+Within the post-9/11 as in neighboring countries such as Sri context, Pakistan like many other countries Lanka, Bangladesh, and India.
+Federal has found it difficult to balance the need agencies, such as the U.S. Commission on to preserve civil liberties and protect International Religious Freedom (USCIRF), human rights while making an effort to have been increasingly concerned about counter terrorism and provide internal religious intolerance in India, alongside that security.
+Counter to international norms, in Pakistan and other neighboring countries.
+Pakistan has, particularly of late, allowed its It would also be useful to see the U.S. State security concerns to prevent citizens from Department's Bureau of Central and South expressing dissent, impeded the work of Asian Affairs, take a more comprehensive civil society organizations, and suppressed view of these regional problems of erosion media freedoms.
+Importantly, Pakistan's of political and human rights, the rise of handling of these issues has an important religious extremism, and the growth of authoritarian tendencies.
+Seeing the State be done is the extension of the U.S. State convenient cudgel to admonish Pakistan.